databricks/terraform-provider-databricks/docs/resources/permissions.md

 # databricks_permissions Resource

-**This resource has evolving API, which may change in future versions of provider.**

-**This feature is not available to all customers.
-Please contact [sales@databricks.com](mailto:sales@databricks.com) in order to enable this feature.**
+-> **Note** This feature is not available to all customers.
+Please contact [sales@databricks.com](mailto:sales@databricks.com) in order to enable this feature.
+This resource has evolving API, which may change in future versions of provider.

 This resource allows you to generically manage permissions for other resources in Databricks workspace.